brperdomo/BoL-Processor/VERCEL_QUICK_FIX.md

 ### **Output Directory Error:**
 If you see "No Output Directory named 'public' found":
+1. ✅ **Fixed**: Build now runs from `client` directory with proper output path
+2. ✅ **Fixed**: Uses `cd client && vite build --outDir ../public` command
-1. ✅ **Fixed**: Updated build to output directly to `public` folder
+3. ✅ **Fixed**: Set Framework to "Other" to avoid Vite auto-detection conflicts
-2. ✅ **Fixed**: Simplified path structure for Vercel compatibility
-3. Push the latest changes and redeploy
+4. Push the latest changes and redeploy

 ### **Other Build Errors:**
 If you still see issues: